georgejhunt/youtube/tubetools/cookbook.md

 ## Communicate the Easiest Setup
 #### General observations
+* The process of creating Zim files uses many packages (programs) that are not standard in a Linux installation image.
+The tools for generating zims have been developed over many years by many people.
+They have been tested, and probably work better, with somewhat older versions of things.
+Finding the right mix is part of the challenge.
 * Libzim is documented to work with Ubuntu 20.04.
 * youtube2zim has many references to using python 3.8.
 * Ubuntu 22.04 comes with python 3.9, whereas Ubuntu 20.04 installs python 3.8 by default.